Rich Glover

 He was selected to the Nebraska All-Century Football Team and is one of sixteen Cornhuskers to have his jersey (#79) retired.
 Glover was selected to the College Football Hall Of Fame in 1995.

 In 1999 Glover was selected as a starting defensive tackle by Sports Illustrated in their "NCAA Football All-Century Team" alongside other starting defensive tackle Bronko Nagurski.
 The second and third team defensive tackles were Buck Buchanan, Lee Roy Selmon, Mike Reid and Randy White.
 Glover was one of six Nebraska Cornhuskers on SI's All-Century Team 85 man roster; the others being Johnny Rodgers, Dave Rimington, Dean Steinkuhler, Tommie Frazier, and Aaron Taylor.
 Glover, the oldest of the six, was the only Cornhusker defensive player selected.

-Following his collegiate career, he was selected by the New York Giants in the third round of the 1973 NFL Draft, the 69th pick overall.
+Following his collegiate career, he was selected by the New York Giants in the third round of the 1973 NFL draft, the 69th pick overall.
 He played with the Giants (along with fellow Husker and Outland winner Larry Jacobson) for one season before joining the Shreveport Steamers of the World Football League in 1974.
 He then joined the Philadelphia Eagles in 1975 before injuries ended his NFL career.
-He went on to become a teacher and coach in the public school system of San Jose, California.
+He went on to become a teacher and coach in the public school system.
+He was the phys ed teacher at public school #28, Jersey City in 1974/75.
 In 2004, he was part of the New Mexico State football coaching staff.

 He is currently the assistant coach at Harrison High School.
 Previously he was head coach at William L. Dickinson High School and James J. Ferris High School, both in Jersey City.